 Regardless of how you proceed, responding when the car insurance settlement offer is too low requires a careful and rational analysis of your situation, as well as clear, well-considered communication between yourself and the insurance company.

 Negotiation is an art.
 Insurers keep teams of professionals on staff for precisely this purpose.
 By hiring a competent lawyer you can ensure that you also have the advice and assistance of someone who understands the complex considerations surrounding settlements and other legal actions.
-Contact a local attorney to schedule a free review of your claims and how they can help you get fairly compensated.
+Contact a local motor vehicle accident attorney today.

 Contact a qualified auto accident attorney to make sure your rights are protected.